 Discrete Convolution Calculator

 On this page, the calculator performs the manual convolution steps for you.
-You enter two finite-length sequences (lists of numbers), and it returns their convolution sequence along with the numerical values for each index.
+You enter two finite-length sequences, meaning short ordered lists of numbers, and it returns their convolution sequence along with the numerical values for each output index.
+That makes it useful both as a quick answer tool and as a way to confirm that your own hand calculation used the right overlaps.

 Discrete Convolution Formula and Notation